Subscribe

 • Fido suffers from allergies.
 If your dog suffers from allergies, the American Animal Hospital Association (AAHA) recommends that you clean their ears weekly to remove debris.

 • You recently took your pup for a swim.
 Water that ends up in your dog’s ear can lead to infection.
-It’s best to ensure your dog’s ears are clean and dry after any time in the water — even if just the bathtub.
+It’s best to ensure your dog’s ears are clean and dry after any time in the water — even if just in the bathtub.

 • Your dog has an ear infection.
 If your pup has an ear infection, make sure you’re following their vet’s instructions to keep their ears clean.
 Whether your dog is suffering from a yeast infection or another type of infection, it’s important to keep your dog’s ears clean and dry.

-• You’ve noticed any changes.
+• You’ve noticed changes.
 If you notice that your dog’s ears are dirty, red, or inflamed, it’s time to clean.
 You’ll also need to check with your veterinarian to see what’s going on and get it treated.

 There are times where you should not put ear cleaner into a dog's ears, like if the eardrum is perforated.
 This is rare, but it's hard for people to know when it's actually happening.